2/20/2025

 Manager of Investor Relations

 Thank you, Chloe.
-Good afternoon and welcome to Trevier Therapeutics fourth quarter and full year 2024 financial results and corporate update call.
+Good afternoon and welcome to Travere Therapeutics. fourth quarter and full year 2024 financial results and corporate update call.
 Thank you all for joining.
-Today's call will be led by Dr. Eric Dubay, our president and chief executive officer.
-Eric will be joined in the prepared remarks by Dr. Jula Inrich, our chief medical officer, Peter Hirma, our chief commercial officer, our chief financial officer.
-Dr. Bill Rhoades, senior vice president of research and development, will join us for the Q&A. Before we begin, I would like to remind everyone that statements made during this call regarding matters that are not historical facts are forward-looking statements within the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
+Today's call will be led by Dr. Eric Dubé, our president and chief executive officer.
+Eric will be joined in the prepared remarks by Dr. Jula Inric, our chief medical officer, Peter Hirma, our chief commercial officer, and our chief financial officer.
+Dr. Bill Roth, senior vice president of research and development, will join us for the Q&A. Before we begin, I would like to remind everyone that statements made during this call regarding matters that are not historical facts are forward-looking statements within the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements are not guarantees of performance.
-They involve known and unknown risks, uncertainties, and assumptions that may cause actual results, performance, and achievements to differ materially from those expressed or implied by the statement.
-Please see the forward-looking statement disclaimer on the company's press release issued earlier today as well as the risk factor section in our forms 10Q and 10K filed with the SEC.
-In addition, any forward-looking statements represent our views only as of the date such statements are made, February 20, 2025, and Travier specifically disclaims any obligation to update such statements to reflect future information, events, or circumstances.
+They involve known and unknown risks, uncertainties, and assumptions that may cause actual results, performance and achievements, to differ materially from those expressed or implied by the statement.
+Please see the forward-looking statement disclaimer on the company's press release issued earlier today, as well as the risk factor section in our Forms 10-Q and 10-K filed with the SEC.
+In addition, any forward-looking statements represent our views only as of the date such statements are made, February 20, 2025. and trivia specifically disclaims any obligation to update such statements to reflect future information, events, or circumstances.
 With that, let me now turn the call over to Eric.

 speaker